-After breakfast you will head to Ouarzazate which is mainly inhabited by Berbers, who constructed many of the prominent Kasbahs and buildings for which the area is known.
-One of those building is Taourirt Kasbah, which belongs to 17th century.
-Ouarzazate is also named the Hollywood of Africa simply because it has been noted as a film-making location, with Morocco's biggest studios inviting many international film companies to shoot their movies like: Lawrence of Arabia (1962), The Living Daylights (1987), The Last Temptation of Christ (1988), The Mummy (1999), Gladiator (2000), Kingdom of Heaven (2005), Martin Scorsese's Kundun (1997) and Babel (2005).
+After breakfast, you will head to Ouarzazate which is mainly inhabited by Berbers, who constructed many of the prominent Kasbahs and buildings for which the area is known.
+One of those buildings is Taourirt Kasbah, which belongs to the 17th century.
+Ouarzazate is also named the Hollywood of Africa simply because it has been noted as a film-making location, with Morocco’s biggest studios inviting many international film companies to shoot their movies like Lawrence of Arabia (1962), The Living Daylights (1987), The Last Temptation of Christ (1988), The Mummy (1999), Gladiator (2000), Kingdom of Heaven (2005), Martin Scorsese’s Kundun (1997) and Babel (2005).
 35 km from Ouarzazate there is the fortified village of Aït Benhaddou, built in the 11th century.
-Once up on a time this Kasbah was the former caravan route between the Sahara and Marrakech.
+Once upon a time, this Kasbah was the former caravan route between the Sahara and Marrakech.
 It is situated on a hill along the Ounila River and has some beautiful examples of Kasbahs, which unfortunately sustain damage during each rainstorm and windstorms.
-Most of the town's inhabitants now live in a more modern village at the other side of the river; however, eighth families are still living within this Kasbahs, afterwards you will cross the high atlas mountains and the Tizi N'tichka pass to reach Marrakech for an overnight with breakfast in a Riad/Hotel.
+Most of the town’s inhabitants now live in a more modern village on the other side of the river; however, eighth families are still living within this Kasbahs.
+You will cross the high atlas mountains and the Tizi N’tichka pass to reach Marrakech for an overnight with breakfast in a Riad/Hotel.

 Day 7: Marrakesh, Full Guided City Tour

-A full day guided tour is scheduled in Marrakesh.
-Again you will met with a local tour guide of Marrakech along with your driver to give you an insight of this beautiful city.
-This Red town was the most important former imperial city in Morocco's history.
+A full-day guided tour is scheduled in Marrakesh.
+Again you will meet with a local tour guide of Marrakech along with your driver to give you an insight of this beautiful city.
+This Red town was the most important former imperial city in Morocco’s history.
 Marrakesh is situated near the foothills of the snow-peaks of the High Atlas Mountain.
-Like all the old cities, Marrakesh comprises both an old fortified city The Medina and an very modern city called Gueliz built during the French occupation.
+Like all the old cities, Marrakesh comprises both an old fortified city The Medina and a very modern city called Gueliz built during the French occupation.
 Marrakech has the largest traditional market (souk) in Morocco and also has one of the busiest squares in Africa and the world, Djemaa el Fna.
-The square is full of storytellers, water sellers, dancers, snakes charmers and musicians.
+The square is full of storytellers, water sellers, dancers, snake charmers and musicians.
 During the night the square turns into a huge open-air restaurant.

-As part of your Marrakech guided tour, you will see The Koutoubia Mosque, built in the 12th century in the reign of Almoravid Dynasty, the Bahia Palace and the Mederassa Ben Youssef.
-You will go among narrow streets and allies in ancient city.
-You pass by "seven saints" during the reign of Moulay Ismail.
+As part of your Marrakech guided tour, you will see The Koutoubia Mosque, built in the 12th century in the reign of the Almoravid Dynasty, the Bahia Palace and the Madrassa Ben Youssef.
+You will go among narrow streets and alleys in the ancient city.
+You pass by “seven saints” during the reign of Moulay Ismail.
 The tombs of several renowned figures were moved to Marrakech to attract pilgrims.

 Day 8: Marrakesh – Casablanca Med V airport

-After seeing and discovering all the different colors of Moroccan Kingdom you will be transferred to Casablanca or Marrakech airport to attend your flight.
+After seeing and discovering all the different colors of the Moroccan Kingdom, you will be transferred to Casablanca or Marrakech airport to attend your flight.